PrityPatel/Memory-Game/README.md

     - As a player, I would like to see something when the game is over or I have completed the board, because it provides for completion.

-    - As a player, I would like to get feedback on what to do next once I have completed the board,
+    - As a player, I would like to get feedback on what to do next once I have completed the board.
+    - As a player, I would like to win or unlock a prize once the board is complete, because it provides incentive.

 ***Icebox:***

     - As a player, I would like to see a 'score' to see how many attempts I have made thus far, so that I can see progress.

     - As the computer, I would like to know your name, so I can personalize messages to the player.

     - As a player, I would like to see my messages personalized with my name, so I feel special.

-  - **Completed-**

-    - As a player, I would like to win or unlock a prize once the board is complete, because it provides incentive.